geodynamics/aspect/cookbooks/mid_ocean_ridge/doc/mid_ocean_ridge.md

 know the inflow and outflow velocities at the bottom and right side of the model.
 Instead, what we can do here is prescribing the lithostatic pressure as a boundary condition for the stress.
-We accomplish this by using the &ldquo;initial lithostatic pressure&rdquo; model.
+We accomplish this by using the "initial lithostatic pressure" model.
 This plugin will automatically compute a 1d lithostatic pressure profile at a given point at the time of the model start and apply it as a boundary traction.